 It was noticed that detainees are usually kept together based on their nationalities.
-They are also regularly moved from one zone or section to another, without being given any information for such change, which creates anxiety among applicants.
+They are also regularly moved from one zone or section to another, without being given any information for such change, which often creates anxiety among applicants.
 The Detention Service indicated that detainees are “housed according to their different protection and socio-political needs” and that moving is done “to prevent potential conflict between different cultures”.[1]
+The random moves are also problematic since lawyers and NGOs calling into the zones to talk to clients are often unable to find them within the detention centre.

 [1] Information provided by Detention Service, January 2021.